Saturday, 31 January 2026

 Gran Canaria

 Tonight we dined in Le Petite Chef restaurant which features an animated story, projected onto the table, about the fixed 4 course dinner.
-The main tonite was lobster tail in a delicious lemon butter sauce.
+The main course was lobster tail in a delicious lemon butter sauce.
 We skipped the stage show and just had a special coffee in Bacio instead.

 Tuesday, 27 January 2026